hm-lang/core/proposals/README.md

     print("`Then` on a newline is ok but not idiomatic") ...

-# prefer using commas as it's slightly more readable.
 # if you are running out of space, try using parentheses.
-if (
+if
-        Some Long Condition
+(       Some Long Condition
     &&  Some Other_fact
     &&  Need_this Too
 ), Then: